Skip to main content

 A.R.S. § 14-8101(A)

-The written agreement must state that both parties agree to take on the legal relationship of parent and child, with all the rights and responsibilities that come with it.
+The written agreement must state that both parties agree to take on the legal relationship of parent and child.
+That includes all the rights and responsibilities that come with it.

 Court Approval and Spousal Consent

 Adult adoption is not automatic.
-Both parties must appear in court (or send an attorney with written authorization), and a court-designated investigator submits a written report on the welfare and best interests of everyone involved.
-The court then decides whether the adoption serves the best interests of the parties and the public.
+Both parties must appear in court, or send an attorney with written authorization.
+A court-designated investigator submits a written report on the welfare and best interests of everyone involved.
+The court then decides whether the adoption serves those interests and the public interest.

 A married person who is not legally separated from that person's spouse cannot adopt an adult person without the consent of the spouse of the adopting person if the spouse is capable of giving the consent.